College football's 50 best players in 2018

 Key stat: 992 receiving yards and 11 TDs

 Campbell was a reliable outlet for quarterback Dwayne Haskins throughout the season, averaging 12.5 yards per reception.
 The senior had 992 receiving yards and 11 touchdowns, which is tied for the most receiving scores on the team.
-Campbell's most productive game of the season came against rival Michigan, when he caught six passes for 192 yards and two touchdowns in the 62-39 win over the Wolverines.
+Campbell's most productive game of the season came against rival Michigan, when he caught six passes for 192 yards and two touchdowns in the 62-39 win.

 49. BYRON MURPHY